Access to the territory and push backs

 Independent

-In 2023, 1,511 persons applied for international protection at the Polish border crossing points placed at the EU external borders.[1]
-Excluding those who came by air or sea, there were 1,310 persons coming directly from the territory of Belarus, Russia or Ukraine.
+In 2024 17,020 persons applied for international protection in Poland, out of which 14,571 were first time applicants.[1]
+According to the Border Guard statistics, 5,324 persons submitted an application at the Polish border crossing points placed at the EU external borders.[2]
+Exluding those who submitted applications at airports, there were 3,141 persons coming directly from the territory of Belarus, Russia or Ukraine.

-Polish-Ukrainian border: The situation at the Polish-Ukrainian border crossing points has been subject to specific policy since the beginning of the conflict in Ukraine (see chapter on Temporary Protection).
+Polish-Ukrainian border: The situation at the Polish-Ukrainian border crossing points has been subject to specific policies since the beginning of the conflict in Ukraine (see Annex on Temporary Protection).

 It is important to note that according to HFHR, the basis upon which the Border Guard decides which procedure is applied in a given case are unclear, as it is often not possible to understand whether it was considered the person fell under the regime of the Ordinance (Regulation) or the amended Law on Foreigners (Article 303b).[29]
 However, according to a report realised by ECRE, in 2022 the Regulation was more frequently used in cases of persons apprehended after an irregular border crossing.[30]

-According to HFHR, by July 2023, all judgments issued by the Voivodeship Courts on pushbacks are coherent and confirm that the way of returning migrants to Belarus by the Polish Border Guard used in most cases was unlawful, regardless of whether the return was based on the Regulation or on the Law on Foreigners.
+According to HFHR all judgments issued by the Voivodeship Courts in 2022-2024 on pushbacks are coherent and confirm that the way of returning migrants to Belarus by the Polish Border Guard was unlawful, regardless of whether the return was based on the Regulation or on the Law on Foreigners.[31]
+These judgements were also described in the HFHR and SIP third party intervention in the case R.A. and Others v.
+Poland presented before the Grand Chamber of the ECtHR.[32]

-Still, domestic case law appears to have had no influence on the practice of the relevant authorities.
+Nevertheless, domestic case law appears to have had no influence on the practice of the relevant authorities, still in 2024.

 Border monitoring.
 Official border monitoring is based on an agreement between UNHCR for Central Europe and the Border Guards Headquarters of 21 October 2009.
 The monitoring visits are to be conducted by the NGO Halina Niec Legal Aid Center and should, according to UNHCR, take place once a month.
 The reports from these visits are not publicly available.
-UNHCR indicated that its monitoring activities are conducted at official border crossing points, Border Guard posts and registration centres along the Polish-Belarusian border.[28]
-The Border Guard confirmed that in 2023, UNHCR monitoring of border posts – especially on the Belarusian border – was constant.[29]
-On the other hand, one of the recommendation of the Special Rapporteur was to grant full access to the border area by Poland and Belarus to civil society organisations and independent monitoring mechanisms as “it is important to ensure that a strong and independent role is played by local civil society in both countries, as well as to allow international organisations to conduct in situ monitoring”.[30]
+UNHCR indicated that its monitoring activities are conducted at official border crossing points, Border Guard posts and registration centres along the Polish-Belarusian border.[36]
+The Border Guard confirmed that in 2024, UNHCR monitoring of border posts – especially on the external border – was performed regularly.[37]
+On the other hand, one of the recommendations of the Special Rapporteur to grant full access to the border area by Poland and Belarus to civil society organisations and independent monitoring mechanisms as “it is important to ensure that a strong and independent role is played by local civil society in both countries, as well as to allow international organisations to conduct in situ monitoring”[38] remained ignored and the situation actually worsened with the ban on entering the buffer zone reinstated in June 2024 (see supra).
+The situation at the border crossing point in Terespol after the ban on access to the border zone had been reintroduced was monitored by the Ombudsperson.[39]
+The Ombudsperson – together with the Ombudsperson for Children expressed concerns about the unaccompanied minors crossing the border (see Representation of unaccompanied minors).[40]

 Readmission agreements.
 Poland signed the readmission agreements with the EU Member States (both bilateral and multilateral).
-There were no new agreements signed in 2023.[35]
+There were no new agreements signed in 2024.[41]
+In 2024 421 persons were readmitted to Poland and 926 persons from Poland to other countries.[42]

 Poland – readmission agreements with EU Member States